Skip to content

 admin.autodiscover()

-EDIT: with Django 1.9.5, you will need one more line:\ (See Gustavo's comment at the bottom.)
+EDIT: with Django 1.9.5, you will need one more line:\ (See Gustavo's comment in the comments section.)

 admin.site = DashboardSite()